-Is confusion over LED bulbs costing you money?
+Is confusion over LED lighting costing you money?

 For quite some time now I have been having discussions with clients about the benefits of LED lighting/bulbs.
 The conversation usually revolves around themes like the following: